-The income tax and NIC rates in England and Northern Ireland for tax year 2019-20 (6 April 2019 to 5 April 2020) for those individuals with annual incomes of £100,000 or less are set out in Table 1 below.
 The Welsh and Scottish Governments are able to decide the rates of income tax paid by Welsh and Scottish taxpayers, respectively.
-For tax year 2019-20 the rates and bands for Welsh taxpayers will be as set out in Table 1 below.
-Different income tax rates (varying from 19% to 46%) and bands apply in Scotland.
+For tax year 2023-24 the rates and bands for Welsh taxpayers will be the same as in England and Northern Ireland.
+Different income tax rates (varying from 19% to 47%) and bands apply in Scotland.